galius/gcd_project/CodeBook.md

 * The tidy data set is finally saved into a CSV file called **tidy_dataset.csv**

-## Tidy Data Set
-### Variables (type)
+# Code Book

 * Subject  : Volunteer number (**integer**)
 * Activity : Activities performed (**Factor w/ 6 levels: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS**)

 The following variables were extracted from the original data set on the mean *-mean()* and standard deviation *-std()* and then averaged for each activity and each subject as described above.
 These variable names are therefore prepended with *AVG_* to distinguish them from the original variable names.

 * AVG_tBodyAcc_mean_X           (**numeric**)